NatMon/seneca-college/IPC144/Workshops/Workshop 3/README.md

 ### SPECIFICATIONS

 In this lab you are going to create a program "w3.c", you are going to simulate a battle between a player and an enemy.
-- Create player stat variables for `strength`, `defense`, `intelligence`, and `HP` and initialize them as 10, 20, 40, and 10 respectively.
+- Create player stat variables for `strength`, `defense`, `intelligence`, and `HP` and initialize them as 10, 20, 40, and 10 respectively
-- Create enemy stat variables for `strength`, `defense`, `intelligence`, and `HP` and initialize them as 30, 40, 25, and 10 respectively.
+- Create enemy stat variables for `strength`, `defense`, `intelligence`, and `HP` and initialize them as 30, 40, 25, and 10 respectively
-- Display "**Battle Start!**" and begin the battle sequence (below).
+- Display "**Battle Start!**" and begin the battle sequence (below)
-- Display to the user the current `HP` of the player and the enemy.
+- Display to the user the current `HP` of the player and the enemy
 - Display a menu to the user with the attack options and accept the input from user (either '1' or '2')
 - Option 1: If the user selects '1' (attack):
   - `attack power`: Calculate the attack power by dividing the `strength` of the player by the `defense` of the enemy